oracle-quickstart/oci-sap/README.md

-##Copyright © 2019, Oracle and/or its affiliates.
-All rights reserved.
-The Universal Permissive License (UPL), Version 1.0

 ## NOTICE
 **The OCI Terraform Provider is now available for automatic download through the Terraform Provider Registry.
 For more information on how to get started view the [documentation](https://www.terraform.io/docs/providers/oci/index.html)